ramzes1401ss3/cesbo-www/ru/_posts/2018-11-19-interrupts-tuning.md

 tags: [dev]
 ---

-### Interrupts Tuning

-<!-- more -->

 An interrupt request allow to communicate between hardware and operating system.
 For CPU load optimization recommended to setup CPU affinity for IRQ also known as IRQ Balancing.

+<!-- more -->

 Information about interrupts available in the **/proc/interrupts**.
 File format: